-4.2 Financial accounts drawn up for a period that differs from the financial year
+4.2 Financial accounts drawn up for a period that differs from the financial year [section 66(13C)]

-If a company does not close its financial accounts on the last day of its financial year, the Commissioner may accept that the financial accounts in respect of its income be drawn to a fixed day approved by the Commissioner.
-A request must be submitted to the Commissioner within a reasonable period before the last day of the company's financial year.
-The fixed day should fall within 10 days before or after the last day of the financial year.
+Section 66(13C) provides that if a company does not close its financial accounts on the last day of its financial year, the Commissioner may accept that the financial accounts in respect of its income be drawn to a fixed day approved by the Commissioner.
+A request should be submitted to the Commissioner within a reasonable period before the last day of the company's financial year.
+The fixed day must fall within 10 days before or after the last day of the financial year.
 The Commissioner may approve the following as a fixed day: